Benjamin Feigenbaum: New York

 In 1891, Feigenbaum immigrated to New York to work on New York's first Yiddish-language socialist newspaper, Di Arbeter Tsaytung (The Workman's Paper).
 He co-founded the Workmen's Circle, serving as its first general secretary.
 In New York, Feigenbaum developed a relationship with Bolesław Miklaszewski, a representative of the London affiliate of the Polish Socialist Party (PPS), named the Union of Polish Socialists Abroad (ZZSP).
 After vetting Feigenbaum's circles to ensure they did not have "a gravitational pull" to Russia, ZZSP announced the creation of a "Jewish Socialist Post from America to Poland" in 1896 to publish and disseminate Yiddish socialist literature.

-In 1909, Feigenbaum chaired a meeting on whether to strike, held inside the Great Hall of Cooper Union.
+In 1909, Feigenbaum chaired a meeting of predominantly Jewish women shirtwaist workers on whether to strike, held inside the Great Hall of Cooper Union.
 After hours and multiple speakers cautioned against striking, a Yiddish-speaking shirtwaist worker named Clara Lemlich made her way to the podium and declared "I move that we go on a general strike!" to which the crowd roared enthusiastically.
 Feigenbaum asked the crowd to take an biblically inspired oath "If I turn traitor to the cause I now pledge, may my hand wither from the arm I now raise", which subsequently led to the largest women's strike in US history.

+Feigenbaum was frequently a candidate for public office on the Socialist ticket, running for State Assembly seven times between 1906 and 1918, in addition to State Senate once in 1912.
+In his last election, he ran alongside his son William, who was also a candidate for the Assembly in a neighboring district.

 Police retaliation

 Feigenbaum was arrested during a brawl with the police on October 29, 1892, shortly after giving a speech in Philadelphia.
 He was charged with inciting to riot, assaulting an officer and breaching the peace after allegedly hitting an officer with his cane.
 He was held on $600 bail.

 In Providence, he was charged with inciting to riot, charges which were later dismissed by a judge during trial in a higher court.
 In January, 1905, Providence police received a tip that an "anarchist provocateur" was scheduled to speak.
 Police surrounded the designated venue, disabled the gas and cited the lack of permit to shut the event down.
 The sponsors of the lecture, the Providence branch of the Workmen's Circle obtained the relevant permits and scheduled another venue for Feigenbaum to speak at.
-If Hyman Goldsmith, a Yiddish-speaking undercover police officer heard Feigenbaum mention anything about "Emma Goldmanism" or “bomb throwing” the hall was to be cleared immediately by other undercover police in the crowd.
+Hyman Goldsmith was a Yiddish-speaking undercover police officer assigned to Feigenbaum.
+Had Feigenbaum mentioned anything related to "Emma Goldmanism" or "bomb throwing", Goldsmith would have had the halls cleared immediately by the other undercover police in the crowd.
 Instead, Feigenbaum orated for two hours and 15 minutes about the compatibility of religion and socialism, in sharp contrast with his past anti-theist recitals.
 The police were ridiculed the following day by The Daily Journal, The Evening Bulletin, and The Providence Telegram.